Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/first/publishing.md

 Wallpaper Engine allows you to generate a static preview image with a few clicks or you can import a preview image that you have prepared with another tool.
 Make sure to always make the preview images suitable for all ages, even if your wallpaper targets an adult audience!

-You can also use animated GIFs as a preview image, in that case we recommend a resolution of 256x256 pixels and you must limit the GIF to less than 1 MB, ideally 500 KB.
+You can also use animated GIFs as a preview image.
+GIFs can be up to 256x256px but Wallpaper Engine will only ever request 128x128px preview images.
+If you want the best quality in the app, you should stick to 128x128px.
+The maximum allowed file size is 1 MB but we recommend keeping the size below 500 KB.
 See our FAQ website for a guide on how to create a GIF from your wallpaper:

 * [Exporting wallpapers as GIF](https://help.wallpaperengine.io/functionality/export.html)